ronakupadhyaya/Pokemon-auction/README.md

 # PokeBay

-Using the Schema you designed yesterday, you will create your very own Pokemon auction site!
+Using the Schema you designed today, you will create your very own Pokemon auction site!
 We will use `handlebars` for the frontend (some views will be provided to you) and `pg` as our PostgreSQL client.

 This is a 2-day exercise, so be sure to pace yourself appropriately.
 We've recommended a good stopping point between Day 1 & Day 2, but feel free to keep going and take a stab at the bonuses.